Varicose Vein Symptoms & Treatment in Houston Causes & Treatment

 - If conservative treatments fail to address your symptoms adequately, interventional treatments will be pursued.
-These treatments are minimally invasive and include endovenous thermal ablation, ambulatory phlebectomy, and sclerotherapy.
+These treatments are minimally invasive and include endovenous thermal and non-thermal ablations, ambulatory phlebectomy, and sclerotherapy.

 Interventional vein treatment aims to eliminate the cause of your varicose veins symptoms by treating the vein directly.
 Speak with our vein specialists to get more information.

 This is a procedure during which a thin, flexible tube, called a catheter, is inserted into the diseased vein.
 As the catheter is withdrawn, an instrument at the end uses radiofrequency energy (heat) to seal the vein shut.
 The body will naturally reroute blood through different veins, while the sealed vein will slowly shrink until it is reabsorbed.